Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

 * Create an Azure SQL server

-* Provision the VSTS Team Project with a .NET Core application using the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?Name=aks&templateId=77372){:target="_blank"} tool
+* Provision the VSTS Team Project with a .NET Core application using the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?Name=aks&templateId=77372) tool

-* Configure endpoints (properties) in VSTS to access Azure and AKS
+* Configure endpoints (properties) in VSTS to access Azure and exisiting AKS cluster

 * Configure application and database deployment using Continuous Deployment (CD) in VSTS